Shyam94000/DiscordAccountOnline/README.md

-Here's the updated README.md with information on using an Azure Virtual Machine (VM) for hosting:

 # Discord Status Bot

 A Python-based tool to update the status and custom presence of multiple Discord accounts.
 This script leverages Discord's WebSocket gateway for real-time status updates.